 Want to change health plans for 2016?

-- You qualify for a Special Enrollment Period from having a life event — like changing jobs, getting married, or having a baby.
-You usually have 60 days from the life event to enroll in a new plan.
+You can still change your 2016 health plan only if you qualify for a Special Enrollment Period due to a certain life event — like losing health coverage, getting married, or having a baby.
+You usually have 60 days from the event to enroll in a new plan.

 - Click the green button “Start a new application or update an existing one.”